rohanmahy/ietf-drafts/mahy-dispatch-immi-mls-mime/draft-mahy-dispatch-immi-mls-mime.md

 Reference: RFC XXXX
 ~~~~~~~~

 Description: list of MIME types which every member of the MLS group is
 required to support.

 # Security Considerations

+The Security Considerations of MLS apply.

+Use of the extensions in this document
+could leak some private information both in KeyPackages and inside an MLS group.
+They
+could be used to infer a specific implementation, platform, or even version.
+Clients should consider carefully if making a list of acceptable MIME types

+A client which can take over group administration could prevent members from
+joining or in an established group, but requiring a list of required MIME
+types which the attacker knows is unsupported.
+This attack is not especially
+helpful, as taking over group administration can have more disruptive effects.

 {backmatter}